apache/flink/docs/ops/state/state_backends.md

 This also means, however, that the maximum throughput that can be achieved will be lower with this state backend.
 All reads/writes from/to this backend have to go through de-/serialization to retrieve/store the state objects, which is also more expensive than always working with the on-heap representation as the heap-based backends are doing.

+Check also recommendations about the [task executor memory configuration](../memory/mem_tuning.html#rocksdb-state-backend) for the RocksDBStateBackend.

 RocksDBStateBackend is currently the only backend that offers incremental checkpoints (see [here](large_state_tuning.html)).